 Hi, I’m Cheryl.
 I live in an old cottage in the South West of England, with my three children and a very patient husband.
-Not forgetting two dogs and a small flock of hens.
+Not forgetting one big, grey dog and a small flock of hens.
 We have a good sized garden, that backs on to woods and fields.
 No wonder we spend so much time exploring nature and lifting stones to find bugs.

 We try to live as eco-friendly as we can, but are still very much on that journey.
 Our kitchen garden, orchard and hens provide us with fresh food.
 Some years, they produce more than other years.
 Very much a work in progress still.